EstiaanJ/dndwikibackup/The_Culture.md

 The Culture operates as a kind of social anarchy where citizens enjoy total individual freedom, within reason, while maintaining internal social cohesion.
 This results from the mutual dependence required for survival in the hostile environment of space.
 Space-faring habitats must often be self-sufficient, freeing them from the control of states or governing bodies and granting independence from each other.
 The hostile nature of space and the reliance on technology for life support makes the inhabitants aware of their dependence on each other.

-Politically, the Culture operates as a direct democracy where anyone can call for a referendum on almost any subject at any time.
+Politically, the Culture operates as a [Direct Democracy](/Direct_Democracy) where anyone can call for a referendum on almost any subject at any time.
 Deciding which citizens are eligible to vote can itself become a hotly debated issue, leading to multiple referenda about who can vote in on the main issue.
 The electorate can range from a small group to the entire Culture, but each citizen has one vote regardless of other factors.

 Executive power is typically held by Minds, which encompass superior intelligence and have technical control over infrastructure as they are embodied within ships and habitats.
 Minds require no outside assistance to run ships and habitats.
 The general population can communicate directly with local Minds at any time.
 Elected bodies representing the general population to Minds are also used as alternate avenues and as safeguards against potential widespread personal manipulation by Minds.
 On the whole, election to these bodies is honorary, although they serve a variety of ceremonial and liaison functions.
 Liaisons between Minds and the general population can also be chosen on a rota basis.